Gloorf/poewatcher/README.md

 #Installation

   You can grab the binary in the release section for windows use.
-If you want to run the python script, you will need python3(>=3.3), [pyperclip](https://pypi.python.org/pypi/pyperclip/) (used to access clipboard data for MapRecorder) and [click](https://pypi.python.org/pypi/click) (used to get the path to user config folder).
+If you want to run the python script, you will need python3(>=3.3), [pyperclip](https://pypi.python.org/pypi/pyperclip/) (used to access clipboard data for MapRecorder), [click](https://pypi.python.org/pypi/click) (used to get the path to user config folder) and [pyglet](https://pypi.python.org/pypi/pyglet) (to play the warning/error sound).

 # Quick start